xmos/sw_usb_audio/doc/rst/api_user_functions.rst

 =========================

-The following functions can be optionally defined by an application to override default (empty) implementation in ``lib_xua``.
+The following functions can be optionally defined by an application to override default (empty) implementations in ``lib_xua``.

 External audio hardware configuration
 -------------------------------------

-The functions should be implemented to configure external audio hardware.
+The functions listed below should be implemented to configure external audio hardware.

 .. doxygenfunction:: AudioHwInit
 .. doxygenfunction:: AudioHwConfig